Enielen/files-and-folders/book/part1/part1.md

       <p style="font-size: x-small;"><em>"Data management helps your future self" by TU Delft Library - Education Support is licensed under <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a></em></p>
     </td>
     <td class="text-cell">
-      <h3>BETTER ORGANIZATION</h3>
+      <h3>BETTER ORGANISATION</h3>
-      <p>File naming and folder organization best practices will help you to be more organised in your BSc thesis research and in general: in your studies you will likely be working with larger quantities of data over longer periods of time.
+      <p>File naming and folder organisation best practices will help you to be more organised in your BSc thesis research and in general: in your studies you will likely be working with larger quantities of data over longer periods of time.
 You may have it all in your head now, but forget major details two months from now.
 It’s helpful to have <b>systemic, well-documented methods</b> for naming and organising your files now so that your future self can easily understand and locate what you did.</p>
     </td>
   </tr>
 </table>